We will be running a Gold Practice Expedition to Highland Perthshire on:

 To book on to the expedition click here.

-The expedition begins in Dunkeld.
-Please meet up at Dunkeld and Birnam Train station at 11:35am on 12 July 2021.
-Participants have the option of either making their own way to the start or instead a lift in our minibus from Glasgow, Stirling and Perth.
+The expedition begins at Dunkeld and Birnam Train station.
+Participants have the option of either making their own way to the start or arranging a lift in our minibus from Glasgow, Stirling and Perth.

-The expedition goes from Dunkeld to Blair Atholl via Loch Ordie, Kirkmichael and Glen Fearnach.
-All the camps are wild camps.
-The expedition will finish at Blair Atholl Train station about 1:30pm.
-Participants are free to make their own way home from Blair Atholl or instead, catch a train at 14:20 back to Dunkeld and Birnam train station where minibus transport will be available back to Perth, Stirling and Glasgow.
+The expedition goes from Dunkeld to Blair Atholl with three nights of wild camping.
+The expedition will finish at Blair Atholl Train Station and participants are free to make their own way home from Blair Atholl or catch a train back to Dunkeld and Birnam Train Station where minibus transport will be available back to Perth, Stirling and Glasgow.

 What to bring